The show discloses these unique networks, showing a multidirectional interplay of the Academy and the external environment

 Exhibition production: Agata Gomolinska-Senczenko

-Collaboration: Dominik Skiendziel, Pawel Watroba
+Technical support and set up: Dominik Skiendziel, Pawel Watroba

 Heading South is an exhibition that marks the culmination of a semester-long International Studio at AFA Katowice entitled ‘Looking and Re-looking: Hybrid Processes and the Nature of the Encounter’ by Martin Newth.